robcollettm2/ubiquitous-funicular/Project/Functionality.md

 - Copy
 - Move
 - Rename
+- Milestone management
+- Project Sharing (handle who can edit/read the project)
+- Project Homepage
+- Export project
+  - CITE
+  - Excel

+## Removed

-- ~~ Password (no longer required) ~~
+- Password (no longer required)
 - Isolate (no longer required)
-- Backup manager (no longer required (onus on user o handle 'backups' via milestones))
 - Remove option to create manual backup
+- Backup manager (no longer required (onus on user to handle 'backups' via milestones))
 - Audit entries (no longer required)
-- Milestone management
-- Project Sharing (handle who can edit/read the project)
 - Project Subscriptions (no longer required)
   - We should incorporate change notifications in to the software
-- Project Homepage